FabricMC/fabric-docs/develop/data-generation/block-models.md

 Doors and trapdoors are a little different.
 Here, you have to make three new textures - two for the door, and one for the trapdoor. <br>

 1. **The door**.
 It has two parts - the upper half and the lower half. **Each needs its own texture:** in this case `ruby_door_top` for the upper half and `ruby_door_bottom` for the lower.
-8 new model JSONs should be created. <br>
+The `registerDoor()` method will create models for all orientations of the door, both open and closed. <br>
 **You also need an item texture!** Put it in `assets/<mod_id>/textures/item/` folder.
 2. **The trapdoor**.
 Here, you need only one texture, in this case named `ruby_trapdoor`.
 It will be used for all sides.
 Since `TrapdoorBlock` has a `FACING` property, you can use the commented out method to generate model files with rotated textures = the trapdoor will be "orientable".
-Otherwise, it will look the same no matter the facing.
+Otherwise, it will look the same no matter the direction it's facing.

 ::: warning
 Again, make sure the door and trapdoor blocks are instances of their corresponding block classes (`DoorBlock`, `TrapdoorBlock`)!